decred/dcrdocs/docs/getting-started/install-guide.md

 `dcrinstall` is an automatic installer and upgrader for the Decred software.
 The newest release can be found here: [https://github.com/decred/decred-release/releases](https://github.com/decred/decred-release/releases).
 Binaries are provided for Windows, OSX/macOS, Linux, OpenBSD, and FreeBSD.
 Executing installer will install `dcrd`, `dcrwallet`, and `dcrctl`.
 Instructions are provided for Mac, Linux, and Windows below (assumed proficiency for *BSD users).

-This method is recommended over the traditional manual installation. `dcrinstall` will automatically download the precompiled, signed binary package found on Github, verify the signature of this package, copy the binaries within the package to a specific folder dependant on OS, create configuration files with settings to allow the 3 applications to communicate with each other, and run you through the wallet creation process.
+This method is recommended over the traditional manual installation. `dcrinstall` will automatically download the precompiled, signed binary package found on GitHub, verify the signature of this package, copy the binaries within the package to a specific folder dependant on OS, create configuration files with settings to allow the 3 applications to communicate with each other, and run you through the wallet creation process.
 After running through `dcrinstall`, you will be able to launch the software with no additional configuration.

 > OSX/macOS: